Megan Green: 2019

+She ultimately placed third in the March 2019 Democratic primary, behind Reed and state senator Jamilah Nasheed.
+The St. Louis Post-Dispatch later reported that she had primarily lost due to a lack of support from Black voters on the city's north side.
+In January 2020, Green was fined by the Missouri Ethics Commission for failing to report campaign contributions.

 2022

 In May 2022, Reed was indicted on federal bribery charges.
 On June 5, Green called for Reed to "resign immediately," saying that he had "forfeited the trust" of the city.
 Reed ultimately resigned on June 7 and Green announced her candidacy to replace him the following week.

-Green was endorsed by St. Louis Mayor Tishaura Jones, U.S. Representative Cori Bush, the St. Louis American, and the Democratic Socialists of America.
-The only other candidate to file was Alderman Jack Coatar, a moderate Democrat whose ward was unsuccessfully targeted by Green's 2021 "Flip the Board" campaign.
-In the non-partisan blanket primary on September 13, 2022, Green received 54% of the vote to Coatar's 46%.
-Since there were only two candidates, both Green and Coatar advanced to the general election in November.
-On November 8, 2022, Green defeated Coatar with 54.9% of the vote to his 44.5%.
-She is the first woman to be elected board president.
-Green will serve the remainder of Lewis Reed's four-year term, due to expire in April 2023.
+The only other candidate to file was Jack Coatar, an alderman whose ward was unsuccessfully targeted by Green's Flip the Board campaign in 2021.
+The race was characterized as pitting the city's two ideological wings against each other, with Green associated with Mayor Tishaura Jones' progressive voting bloc and Coatar aligned with more moderate Democrats.
+Green was endorsed by Jones, U.S. Representative Cori Bush, the St. Louis American, and the Democratic Socialists of America.
+She received more votes than Coatar in the September primary but both candidates advanced to the general election in November.

+On November 8, 2022, Green defeated Coatar with nearly 55% of the vote to his 44%.
+She won 10 of the 14 wards due to a strong coalition of Black voters on the north side and progressive white voters in the Tower Grove area.
+She is the first woman to be elected President of the Board of Alderman.

 2023

-Green officially announced her re-election campaign in December 2022.
-Despite speculation that Alderwoman Sharon Tyus (1st ward) would mount a challenge, Tyus opted to run in the 12th ward and Green is running unopposed, assuring her a full first term that will expire in April 2027.
+In December 2022, Green filed to run for re-election to a full four-year term.
+Despite speculation that 1st ward alderwoman Sharon Tyus would mount a challenge, Tyus opted to run in the 12th ward and Green ran unopposed.
+Green was re-elected in April 2023 with 89% of the vote.

 Tenure

-Green was sworn in as President of Board on November 18, 2022; her inauguration ceremony was held on November 28.
-Considered a close political ally of Mayor Tishaura Jones, Green has stated that her initial priorities as President are allocating pandemic aid funds, expanding social services, and overseeing the reduction of the Board of Aldermen from 28 to 14 members.
+Green was sworn in as President of the Board of Aldermen on November 18, 2022; her inauguration ceremony was held on November 28.
+Then considered a close political ally of Mayor Tishaura Jones, Green stated that her initial priorities as President were allocating pandemic aid funds, expanding social services, and overseeing the reduction of the Board of Aldermen from 28 to 14 members.

 In February 2023, the Board of Aldermen rejected a plan from President Green that would have re-allocated city funds among the wards based on perceived need rather than the current practice of equal distribution.
+After progressives won a majority of the new 14-member Board in the April 2023 elections, Green oversaw the passage of a rules package that de-emphasized the power of seniority in the chamber.

+As President, Green has supported the professionalization of the Board of Aldermen by increasing aldermanic salaries and hiring legislative assistants.
+Her office created and circulated a citywide survey to gauge public opinion on ways to spend funds from the Rams settlement.